 Mammoth’s real identity is evident in the parking lots where snowboards on Subarus far outnumber skis on Range Rovers, where street signs are unreadable thanks to hundreds of stickers and where gale force winds aren’t frowned upon, they’re embraced as a chance to go kiteboarding in an open field.
 There’s a renegade, do-as-you-please attitude that permeates within and can be traced to the founder who is said to have speeded along US 395 on a yellow Harley Davidson as a youth.
 That foundation of working class, living on the edge roots has been challenged at times, most notably when a luxury Westin resort opened in the upscale Village At Mammoth shopping and entertainment venue, but the reality is you’re more likely to see someone dressed in a bear suit than someone in a Burberry suit.
 Mammoth offers raw beauty that doesn’t need to be dressed-up as much as it just needs to be accepted, appreciated and utterly devoured.

 Mammoth was no different than any of the world’s most beautiful places when the pandemic hit.
-As a small town with one hospital, they were forced to take an aggressive approach against the spread of Covid-19 and advised visitors who they normally rely on for revenue to stay away.
-The mountain closed operations just as a spring snowstorm enveloped the mountain in March and additional precautions in place through summer resulted in the cancellation of the annual July 4th celebration.
-To put this in perspective, just one year earlier was Mammoth’s largest winter snowfall on record and I was snowboarding a large portion of the mountain on July 2, 2019.
+The mountain closed operations just as a spring snowstorm enveloped the mountain in March and additional precautions in place throughout 2020 resulted in the cancellation of the July 4th celebration as well as restrictions on the ski season, the town’s financial backbone, that began in November.
+To put it in perspective, 2019 was Mammoth’s largest winter snowfall ever on record and I was snowboarding a large portion of the mountain on July 2.

 No matter how many times I’ve been there over the past forty years, it’s always the same, yet slightly different.
 The winter of 2019 was one for the record books as over 59 FEET of snow fell on the mountain with one blizzard after another slamming into Mammoth.
-I ventured out into one such storm after the mountain shut down due to the conditions.
+I ventured out into one such storm with camera in hand after the mountain shut down due to blizzard conditions.
+As I heaved layer upon layer before leaving, I could not help but notice my wife’s incredulous look.
+“Are you really going out in this,” she asked despite knowing the answer.
 I could barely see in front of me, but the town carried on with its usual approach; which is to say they just ignored it and went about their day walking dogs, cross country skiing and running errands.
 That’s Mammoth.
 Hardcore.

 It’s not just a winter resort town by any means.
 Trails weave their way through the thick forest of towering Aspens and Lodgepole pines, meandering by lakes and streams, and emerging to offer views that give Mammoth’s more famous neighbor a run for its money.
 John Muir, who is regarded as the father of National Parks and especially Yosemite, has a wilderness named after him that I’ve wondered through countless times with my camera, hoping to capture a bit of the beauty that would make Ansel Adams proud.
-I’ve ventured out to photograph Duck Lake, Ruby Lake, Parker Lake and along Agnew Meadow, Mammoth Creek, Rush Creek, McGee Creek, Rainbow Falls and the Owens River to name just a few.
+I’ve counted on my Subaru to get me to trailheads, lakes and rivers where I’ve dropped tripods to shoot Duck Lake, Ruby Lake, Parker Lake and along Agnew Meadow, Mammoth Creek, Rush Creek, McGee Creek, Rainbow Falls and the Owens River (to name just a few.)
 It’s never the same thing twice.
 The light is different, a storm’s moving through or the wildflowers are blooming.
 It never gets old.

 The wonderful thing about Mammoth’s location is the ability to visit Yosemite for a couple hours and avoid the crush of tourists in the Valley.
-A quick 40 minute drive and I enter through the back door of Mammoth’s famous neighbor.
+It’s a quick 40 minute drive up Tioga Pass that offers an amazing view of nearby Mono Lake and I enter through the back door of Mammoth’s famous neighbor.
 I’ll readily admit to being less enchanted by the obscure domes that occupy the eastern edge of the park and lack the international acclaim of Half Dome, but I’ll take less congestion and more serenity over Disneylandish lines waiting at the Tunnel View lookout.

-There’s no argument that Mammoth lacks the name recognition of its iconic neighbor to the west, but is living in the shadows of a legend a curse or a blessing?
-Anyone who has traveled knows the excitement felt when you venture outside the better known tourist destinations to discover that in their shadow lies a beautiful location full of its own adventures, history and scenery.
+There’s no argument that Mammoth lacks the national name recognition of its iconic neighbor to the west, but is living in the shadows of a legend a curse or a blessing?
+I guess it depends if you’re one who seeks excitement from venturing outside tourist hotspots to discover that, in their shadow, lies a beautiful location full of its own adventures, history and scenery.
 That’s Mammoth.
+That’s me.

-Todd Bigelow has spent much of his life hiking, fishing, kayaking, photographing and otherwise exploring Mammoth Lakes with friends and family.
-His favorite hike, seen here, is the Duck Pass 10 mile loop.
+Todd has spent much of his life hiking, fishing, kayaking, snowboarding, photographing and otherwise exploring Mammoth Lakes with friends and family.
+His favorite hike, seen here at left, is the Duck Pass 10 mile loop.
 His work from Mammoth has appeared in National Geographic Traveler, AARP and Sports Illustrated.
 He’s a contributing photographer to Contact Press Images.
 All photographs ©Todd Bigelow.